lighthart/GridBundle/README.md

                         <a> for the button
         'name'          Text for the button.
 Works with icon, with icon being leftmost.
-If no name is specified, empty space is rendered so the button has some width 'security'      A primitive, or an anonymous function.
+If no name is specified, empty space is rendered so the button has some width 'security'      A primitive boolean, or an anonymous function.
 If the value evaluates to true, the button is rendered.
 Default is true.
 For the anonymous function, the result tuple for the current row is sent as the first parameter, and an alias translation table for the original alias and the new alias in the query is sent as the second parameter.
 The tildes function as columns forming indexes, to base the appearance